 Defenders can sometimes limit the the attacker by closing his passing options.
 As the diagram shows, attacker “a” is challenged by a defender who blocks his passing lane to attacker “b”.
 This forces attacker “a” to move sideways.
 Usually, you want to force your opponent out to the sideline.
 One exception is when you are near the opponent’s goal.
 In that case, it’s better to force him towards the middle, on top of his own box.

-The closer an opponent is to the ball, the tighter you should mark him.
-This way, you can intercept and fight for the ball when he is about receives a pass.
+The closer an opponent is to the ball, the tighter he should be marked.
+This way, you can intercept and fight for the ball when he is about to receive a pass.
 Never wait for the person you are marking to receive the ball.
-Try to beat him to the ball, especially if you are faster.
+Instead, try to beat him to the ball or pressure him so he is off balance.

-Clearing the ball is useful when the attackers have built up momentum or when they have a numerical advantage.
-Don’t hesitate to kick the ball out of bounds in order to delay the attack.
+Clearing the ball is a good idea when the attackers have momentum or a numerical advantage.
+Don’t hesitate to play the ball out of bounds in order to delay the attack.

 Experienced defenders can use their smarts to clear the ball.
 For example, when close to the sideline, you may try and kick the ball at the attacker’s knees so that it’s deflected for a throw-in.